VC University Scholarship

 This scholarship is intended to support candidates who:

-• Are imminently pursuing careers as VC investors.
+- Are actively / imminently pursuing a career as a VC investor.

-• Are underrepresented in venture capital (e.g. by race/ethnicity, gender, orientation, geography, veteran status, or any other characteristic).
+- Are part of a group that is underrepresented in venture capital (e.g., by background, geography, gender, orientation, race/ethnicity, veteran status, or any other characteristic).

-• Are committed to driving a more diverse, equitable, and inclusive future for the industry of venture capital.
+- Are committed to driving a stronger, more inclusive future for the industry.

 For the LSS Track: